arras-energy/gridlabd-old/docs/Subcommand/Shell.md

 Shell:

 ~~~
-sh$ gridlabd shell
+sh$ gridlabd shell [OPTIONS ...]
 ~~~

 # Description

 The `shell` subcommand opens a shell in the GridLAB-D environment.
+The shell used is the one currently running as specified by the `SHELL` environment variable.
 This can be used to run Python with the active python `venv` used for GridLAB-D, or to create a new Python virtual environment in which gridlabd can be run.
+The options are the same as for the shell current being used.

 The following environment variables are set in the shell environment: